lady-h-world/My_Garden/reading_pages/Graden_Museum/garden_museum.md

 </p>
 <p>&nbsp;</p><p>&nbsp;</p><p>&nbsp;</p>

 The power of our sprouts is not limited to what you're seeing during the visit.
-These plants keep evolving and showing new powers, Lady H. collected them in [her weaponry][7] for future research.
+These plants keep evolving and showing new power, Lady H. keeps collecting  the new ones in [her weaponry][7] for future research.
 Would you like to explore more? 😉

 <p>&nbsp;</p><p>&nbsp;</p><p>&nbsp;</p>